antoniocreal/Rain-prediction-project/README.md

 ### Models' Comparison

 ## Data Analysis
 The first stage involves exploring and analyzing the weather data.
 The notebook combines the data exploratory analysis and data treatment.
 The objectives are to understand the data distribution, identify missing values, value imputation as much as possible within reason and gain insights into the weather patterns.
-This stage is documented in the notebook: **(https://github.com/antoniocreal/Rain-prediction-project/blob/main/Data%20Analysis.ipynb)**.
+This stage is documented in the notebook: **[`Data analysis`](https://github.com/antoniocreal/Rain-prediction-project/blob/main/Data%20Analysis.ipynb)**.

 - **Key tasks**:
    - Data cleaning